 Contrary to popular belief, PIN debit transactions incur more than just a flat fee.

-Debit networks charge an interchange fee that consists of a percentage and a flat transaction fee, a switch fee, and an annual fee.
-In fact, debit network interchange is very similar in structure and complexity to the interchange fees charged by Visa and MasterCard.
+Debit networks charge a fee that consists of a percentage, a flat transaction fee, a switch fee, and an annual fee.
+In fact, debit network fees are very similar in structure and complexity to the interchange fees charged by Visa and Mastercard.

-Debit interchange fees vary by merchant category code, transaction size and a few other less common variables.
+Debit network fees vary by merchant category code, transaction size, and a few other less common variables.
 Some debit networks cap the maximum fee that a business pays, while many have no cap.

-The networks' interchange fee category for general PIN debit transactions is listed below along with a maximum fee, if any.
-The following is accurate as of October 2011, but keep in mind that PIN debit interchange fees change often.
+The networks’ fee category for general PIN debit transactions is listed below along with a maximum fee, if any, but keep in mind that PIN debit fees change often.
 Check with your processor or acquirer for the most recent information.

 Processing Markup: PIN Debit Fee

-Just as with signature debit transactions, a business pays an interchange fee as well as a markup to the processor to process a PIN debit transaction.
-However, a processor's markup for a PIN debit transaction consists of only a single flat fee called a PIN debit fee.
+Similar to signature debit transactions, a business pays a debit network fee as well as a markup to the processor to process a PIN debit transaction.
+However, a processor’s markup for a PIN debit transaction often consists of only a single flat fee called a PIN debit fee.
 However, processors are able to add a volume markup (rate) to PIN debit volume.

 For example, a business with an average ticket of $12 and a PIN debit fee of $0.18 will pay a markup to the processor of $0.18 to process an average PIN debit transaction.
-The processor does not charge a percentage of the transaction, just a flat transaction fee.
+In this example, the processor does not charge a percentage of the transaction, just a flat transaction fee.

 However, the same business will also have to pay an interchange fee to the debit network that processes its transaction.
 Let’s assume that the STAR debit network processes the majority of the business’s transactions.